 Some people feel they can introduce their teenagers to their dates without too many repercussions.
 Others feel divorced parents should wait to date until their children are at least eighteen.
 My experience is this: when that lover can show up for you and your family – putting themselves second to being a co-parent to your children – then, and only then, do you introduce them to your kids.

 You see, your lover will want to “play house” with you.
 They’ll want to help you with holiday shopping and gift giving at birthdays.
-They’ll want to be at your kids’ recitals and baseball games.
-They’ll want to enmesh themselves in your parenting woes and try to help you figure out how to handle your kids’ mom.
+Perhaps they’ll want to be at your kids’ recitals and baseball games.
+Then they’ll enmesh themselves in your parenting woes and try to help you figure out how to handle your kids’ mom.

-Which is why so many people will advise you to wait to date or to bring a partner into your kids’ lives.
+Which is why so many people will advise you to wait for dating after divorce when you’re a dad.
+They recommend you slow down before you bring a partner into your kids’ lives.
 I know this is difficult.
 It’s not about a date or an age, it’s about getting your healing work done.
-The legacy of divorce is real - your children will be left with the scars - the pain and stigma and shame of your divorce if you don’t do your work.
+The legacy of divorce is real – your children will be left with the scars – the pain and stigma and shame of your divorce.
+If you don’t do your work.
 So do your work.
 Find good help.
 Reach out.
 You deserve a healthy, happy home.
 And you’ll get there if you allow yourself a chance to learn how.